-We think the big reason that packet networks shrink in the USA and don't grow, is because the packet networks use Internet as a crutch, spoiling the fun to be had by doing it on Amateur Radio.
+We think the big reason that packet networks shrink in the USA and don't grow, is because the packet networks use the Internet as a crutch, spoiling the fun to be had by doing it on Amateur Radio.
 Also, many of the existing packet networks are aimed at emergency preparedness exclusively.
 Some even deny the operators permission to do real-time chatting and round table operation.
 So let's not do that.

-We will not burden our Network with Internet noise nor use the Internet as a crutch for the lack of radio based links.
+We will not burden our Network with Internet noise nor use the Internet as a crutch for the lack of radio-based links.
 We will strive at all times to be obvious WHEN we are depending on Commercial Means of any kind.
-The founders are interested in promoting digital communications that is independent of commercial carriers.
+The founders are interested in promoting digital communications that are independent of commercial carriers.

-Please keep the conversations to topics that are not in conflict with that goal.
+Please keep the conversations on topics that are not in conflict with that goal.

 The group is not geographically limited.